J-1 Visa Healthcare Jobs

 Check the two-year home residency requirement early

-Many healthcare J-1 holders are subject to the two-year home residency requirement based on their funding source or country of nationality.
-Confirm your status before signing a host offer, since this requirement affects H-1B and green card eligibility afterward.
+Many healthcare J-1 visa holders are subject to the two-year home residency requirement based on their funding source or country of nationality.
+Confirm your status before signing a host offer, since this requirement affects H-1B visa and green card eligibility afterward.

 Build a training plan that satisfies DOL standards